Blendify/blender-manual/blender_docs/manual/editors/nla/introduction.rst

 Show Local Markers
    Shows action-local markers on the strip, this is useful when synchronizing time across strips.

-Set Preview Range
+Set Preview Range :kbd:`P`
    Selecting a preview range by dragging in the NLA Editor.
-Clear Preview Range
+Clear Preview Range :kbd:`Alt-P`
    Unset the preview range
-Auto Select Preview Range
-   Automatically select the preview range based on the range of keyframes.
+Auto Select Preview Range :kbd:`Shift-Ctrl-P` Automatically select the preview range based on the range of keyframes.

 .. seealso:: See Timeline's :ref:`timeline-view-menu`.